laravel-shift/blueprint-docs/source/docs/model-relationships.md

       hasMany: Comment:reply
 ```

 Blueprint will automatically pluralize the alias correctly based on the relationship type.
-In the case of a `belongsToMany` relationship, an alias will also be used as the pivot table name.

 Sometimes you may want to use an [intermediate model](https://laravel.com/docs/eloquent-relationships#defining-custom-intermediate-table-models) for a `belongsToMany` relationship.
 If so, you may prefix the alias with an ampersand (`&`) and reference the model name.
 For example: